-While parents are still grappling with the terrible twos, up next is the 30 month old toddler development phase to set your toddler up to be a threenager.
+While parents are still grappling with the terrible twos, up next is the 2 year and 6 month old toddler development phase to set your toddler up to be a threenager.

-Although still defiant and emotionally attached, your two-and-a-half child’s social and language skills will take a huge leap during this phase.
-But the most exciting part concerning the 30 month old toddler development phase is the possibility to start potty training your child, which is a really huge transition from diapers and wet wipes!
+Although still defiant and emotionally attached, your two-and-a-half-year-old child’s social and language skills will take a huge leap during this phase.
+But the most exciting part concerning the 2 year and 6 month old toddler development phase is the possibility to start potty training your child, which is a really huge transition from diapers and wet wipes!

 This guide will give you pointers on what to expect during the 30 month old toddler development phase.
 Remember, every toddler develops at a different pace — late bloomers will achieve these milestones when they are ready.

 2 Year and 6 Month Old Development and Milestones: Is Your Toddler on Track?